thomas-roos/ble-browser-android-bridge/README.md

 ## 🐛 Troubleshooting

 ### Common Issues
-- **"Device not found"**: Ensure Android app is running and advertising
+- **"No PDF loaded"**: Select a PDF file first before starting server/client
 - **"Connection failed"**: Check Bluetooth is enabled on both devices
-- **"Permission denied"**: Grant location permission on Android
+- **"Permission denied"**: Grant Bluetooth and storage permissions
-- **"Web Bluetooth not available"**: Enable experimental features in browser
+- **"Server not found"**: Ensure server device is broadcasting

 ### Debug Tips
-- Check browser console for detailed error messages
-- Use Android Studio logcat for Android app debugging
+- Check that both devices have the same PDF file
 - Ensure devices are within BLE range (~10-30m)
+- Restart the app if connection issues persist
+- Use Android Studio logcat for detailed debugging

+## 📖 How It Works

+1. **Server Mode**: Device broadcasts page changes via BLE advertisements and GATT server
+2. **Client Mode**: Device scans for BLE advertisements and connects to receive page updates
+3. **Synchronization**: When server changes pages, all connected clients automatically navigate to the same page
+4. **PDF Loading**: Each device loads its own copy of the PDF file for viewing